patogallardo/zemax_tools/zemax_macros/FNumberFromChiefRay_MeritFunction/readme.md

 In the merit function, call ZPLM and give argument 0 for the Mac#.
 You need to specify the field location Hx, Hy, entries Px, Py are not used.

+In the image below, an average F/# is reported, also x+, x-, y+ and y- F/#s are displayed in the following rows.

 ![example](https://github.com/patogallardo/zemax_tools/blob/master/zemax_macros/FNumberFromChiefRay_MeritFunction/Capture.PNG)